Long-running functions with persistence, real-time communication, and hibernation

 State is stored on the same machine as your compute, so reads and writes are ultra-fast.
 No database round trips, no latency spikes.

-Update state and broadcast changes in realtime.
+Update state and broadcast changes in realtime with WebSockets or SSE.
 No external pub/sub systems, no polling – just built-in low-latency events.

 Your state lives close to your users on the edge – not in a faraway data center – so every interaction feels instant.